Residential Care for Eating Disorders and Substance Use

 Mental health issues that might complicate your struggles

-People who live with disordered eating and substance use issues often have related mental health conditions that have gone untreated — possibly for years.
+People who live with disordered eating and addiction issues often have related mental health conditions that have gone untreated — possibly for years.
 The SunCloud Health team will work with you to recognize the sign and symptoms of conditions such as:

-Any mental health issues you are facing may have developed after eating disorders or substance use have begun to shake the foundations of your life.
+Any mental health issues you are facing may have developed after eating disorders or addictions have begun to shake the foundations of your life.
 Or they may have been present even before food, drugs, alcohol and other substances became a a source of struggle for you.

 Thinking about these conditions as part of a larger picture can be helpful.
 It often reveals a clear link between past and present struggles that can be successfully addressed in residential treatment.